Josiah T. Walls: Early life and education

 Josiah Walls was born into slavery in 1842 near Winchester, Virginia to unknown parents.
 During the American Civil War, he was forced to work without pay as a slave for the Confederate army.
 He was captured by the Union Army in 1862 at Yorktown.
 He voluntarily joined the United States Colored Troops in 1863 and rose to the rank of first sergeant.
 He was discharged in Florida and settled in Alachua County, Florida.
 Thanks to some early education and self-tutoring during the war, Walls was able to work as a teacher in nearby Archer.

 Political career

 State government

 Walls served as a delegate to the state constitutional convention of 1868, representing Alachua County.
 Later that year, he was elected to the Florida House of Representatives from Alachua, along with his friend, Henry Harmon, serving in Florida's first Reconstruction Legislature.

 When State Senator Horatio Jenkins was appointed to a county judgeship, Walls decided to run in the special election to succeed him.
 He was elected to the Alachua and Levy County district on December 29, 1868, and took office in January.
 Walls served as state senator for the 1869 and 1870 legislative session.

+Walls actively promoted public education for freedmen and supported civil rights legislation during his terms in the Florida House and Senate.